-The components of the net pension liability at December 31, 2021, were as follows:
+The components of the net pension liability at December 31, 2022, were as follows:

-Fiscal Year Ending Total Pension Plan Net ı Net Pension Plan Net Position as a % of Total Pension December 31, Liability Position Liability Liability 2021 \$ 456,240,027 \$ 375,119,339 \$ 81,120,688 82.22%
+Fiscal Year Ending December 31, Total Pension Liability Plan Net Position N Net Pension Liability Plan Net Position as a % of Total Pension Liability 2022 \$ 485,227,368 \$ 327,301,907 \$ 157,925,460 67.45%

-Actuarial assumptions: The total pension liability was determined by an actuarial valuation using member census information as of January 1, 2021 and rolled forward to December 31, 2021, using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability was determined by an actuarial valuation using member census information as of January 1, 2022 and rolled forward to December 31, 2022, using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial Cost Method Entry Age Normal Asset Valuation Method Market Value Inflation 2.50% Salary Increases 2.85% to 8.60% including inflation Investment Rate of Return 6.00% Retirement Age Age-based table of rates that are specific to the type of eligibility condition Mortality Pub-2010 (General Employees) Employee Mortality table for pre-retirement mortality and the Pub-2010 (General Employees) Healthy Retiree Mortality table for post-retirement mortality, sex distinct, with mortality improvement projected from 2010 using projection scale MP-2018.
-Other Information The actuarial assumptions used to calculate the GASB 67 and 68 Net Pension Liability were updated according to the experience study covering the period from January 1, 2013 to January 1, 2018 and the assumptions adopted by the Plan's Retirement Committee.
-The actuarial assumptions and the actuarial cost method used to calculate the GASB 67 and 68 Net Pension Liability remain unchanged from the prior actuarial valuation as of December 31, 2020, except for the conversion factors used to calculate future projected lump sum benefits in the actuarial valuation.
+Actuarial Cost Method Asset Valuation Method Inflation Entry Age Normal Market Value 2.50% Salary Increases 2.85% to 8.60% including inflation Investment Rate of Return 6.00% Retirement Age Age-based table of rates that are specific to the type of eligibility condition Mortality Pub-2010 (General Employees) Employee Mortality table for pre-retirement mortality and the Pub-2010 (General Employees) Healthy Retiree Mortality table for post-retirement mortality, sex distinct, with mortality improvement projected from 2010 using projection scale MP-2018.
+Other Information The actuarial assumptions and the actuarial cost method used to calculate the GASB 67 and 68 Net Pension Liability remain unchanged from the prior funding actuarial valuation as of January 1, 2021, and prior GASB 67 and 68 valuation as of December 31, 2021, except for the conversion factors used to calculate future projected lump sum benefits in the actuarial valuation.